 Observing a dog when it sleeps, when it plays or when it moves in the park goes beyond discovering this habits and tastes and also serves to offer them what it needs and anticipate their reactions.

 Canine ethology is the name given to a branch of biology dedicated to the analysis and description of dog behavior.
 Try to explain why he does things rather than others and if it has habits in common with others of their kind.

 Veterinary science has always been concerned with comparing the behavior of wolves and dogs and it has been concluded that, although they are related, they are also different from each other.
 Because?
 Basically because dogs have adapted to living with humans.

 Surely you have asked yourself a lot of questions about why your dog behaves in one way or another.
 The best way to answer is by relying on a canine ethology expert.

 An ethological visit serves to diagnose, recognize the causes and treat behavioral problems in pets.
 A canine ethologist, for example, will try to know why a dog has certain behavioral disorders and then try to help him overcome them.

-If we feel that our pet’s behavior is unacceptable or that he has behavioral problems , instead of having him go for a “general” vet visit, we should consult a canine ethologist.
+If we feel that our pet’s behavior is unacceptable or that it has behavioral problems, instead of having them go for a “general” vet visit, we should consult a canine ethologist.

-The professional will first analyze the animal and then tell us if what he does is “normal” – from the point of view of the “dog” – or not.
-A canine ethologist will also be able to indicate when that action appears, with what frequency and intensity, and will provide you with the tools to reduce or modify it if he deems it necessary.
+The professional will first analyze the animal and then tell us if what it does is “normal” – from the point of view of the “dog” – or not.
+A canine ethologist will also be able to indicate when that action appears, with what frequency and intensity, and will provide you with the tools to reduce or modify it if it deems it necessary.